MiguelB512/UFOs/README.md

 ## Using The Site

 ### Landing Page
 When opening the site, users will be greeted with an image of our earth at night with a short paragraph and the beginning of a large table.
-This table holds all of the data that has been taken from the Data.JS, ran through functions and displayed here on our HTML site.
+At the top left, the UFO Sightings text can be clicked to reinitialize the page.
+The table holds all of the data that has been taken from the Data.JS, ran through functions and displayed here on our HTML site.
 Here is the main landing page:

 ![Main](https://user-images.githubusercontent.com/60283799/181372217-85582789-e79e-47b4-b76c-1087c4a806d6.PNG)